Michael-Austin-Mesa/python-practice/README.md

 # python-practice
-- Repo of Python practice for me to keep track of.
+- Repo of Python practice for me to keep track of my journey in improving my Python skills.

 # CodinGame Puzzles
 ### My Mars Lander Episode 1 Solution